Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Choose a Registered Agent

 To have a Corporation in Connecticut, a Connecticut Registered Agent must be identified to act as a central point of contact to receive legal papers, tax notices, summons, subpoenas, etc. (service of process), on behalf of the Corporation.
-This can either be a resident of Connecticut or a commercial registered agent service.
+This can be a Connecticut resident or a commercial registered agent service.

 You can act as your own registered agent in Connecticut, and you are not required to pay for a registered agent.
 The requirements to be a Registered Agent are generally available during normal business hours and have a physical street address in the state.
 A PO Box is not allowed.